rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  And in that, at times, are really important kernels that the US government has to learn
 *  about.
 *  And if you charge informants, you're going to deter other informants from talking to
-*  the Bureau because they know, oh man, if I make a mistake, I too make it charge myself.
+*  the bureau because they know, oh man, if I make a mistake, I too may get charged myself.
 *  So should we understand the fact that the government charges this informant as perhaps
 *  a measure of just how offended they were by the nature of the lies he told and based on
 *  the fact that it contributes to an impeachment inquiry, the oversized impact that it had.